Colorado National Bank Building: Renovation

 Following the departure of US Bank in 2007, the Colorado National Bank building stood vacant.
 In 2009, it was purchased by developer and hospitality firm Stonebridge Companies, which began renovations in 2011 to turn it into a 230-room hotel.
 The total project cost was $48 million.
 It opened in May 2014 as the Renaissance Denver Downtown City Center Hotel.

 The building was originally four stories high.
 It was expanded in 1925 (by architects Merrill and Burnham Hoyt), in the 1960s, and again during Stonebridge’s 2011-2014 renovation.
 The building is now eight stories high.

 Stonebridge renovated the ground floor into a restaurant and lounge.
 Three bank vaults were preserved along with their functioning 62,000 pound vault doors, (designed by Frederick S. Holmes) and their interiors were renovated into private meeting spaces.

 Indian Memories Murals

-The renovation project included a restoration of 16 murals on the ground for by one of Colorado’s premier native born artists, Allen Tupper True.
+The renovation project included a restoration of 16 murals on the ground floor by one of Colorado’s premier native born artists, Allen Tupper True.

 Painted in 1923-1925, the Indian Memories cycle of murals includes five triptychs—Youth, The Buffalo Hunt, War, Girlhood Beckoning, and The Bead Worker — and a large single mural—Happy Hunting Ground.
 The images depict the everyday life of Native Americans, including women and children.